Article

 4. Cash conversion cycle (CCC)

 Your cash conversion cycle is the number of days it takes your company to convert money out into money coming back in.
-You add your DSO (customer payment terms) to your DIO (days in inventory), then subtract your DPO (how quickly you pay suppliers).

-The goal is to have this number as small as possible - even negative.
+The goal is to have this number be as small as possible - even negative.
 In fact, a negative cash conversion cycle suggests serious growth.

 Your CCC is arguably the most important working capital metric.
 Focus on getting this number down, and your business should soar.